mattiamarchesini/eclipse-configurations/README.md

 # eclipse-launch-configurations

-a collection of eclipse "launch configuration" files
+A collection of eclipse configuration files